tortuetorche/php-healthz/readme.md

 ----------------------------------------------------------------------------

 ## Custom checks

+*Note: Checks may have one of 3 statuses (`success`, `warning`, or `failure`).
+Any combination of success and warning and the stack as a whole will be considered to be successful.
+Any single failure, however, will consider the stack to be failed.*

 To create a custom health check, you should extend `GenTux\Healthz\HealthCheck` and implement the one abstract method `run()`.